Aubreymcfato/newclues/clues_.md

 [10](http://www.cluetrain.com/newclues/#10).
 Il primo è: La tua rete muoverà i pacchetti a destinazione senza favore o ritardo basato sull'origine, la sorgente, il contenuto, l'intenzione.

-@xLeitix I agree with you, of course, and I really hope that everyone who wants access of an article never has to pay that amount of money for a PDF.
-But I'm not sure that that *never* happens.
-We need to work in order to make a new, better system, in which we'd never has this problem again.

 [11](http://www.cluetrain.com/newclues/#11).
 Quindi questo Primo Comandamento apre Internet a ogni idea, business, avventura, vizio e qualsiasi cosa.